 According to Mustofa's statement on Emile Durkheim's theory, sacrality can emerge in ritual (as an intangible aspect) performed by society if it is related to religion.
-This is based on the following principles: 1) religious rituals provide uncommon experiences that encompass moral, social, and philosophical values, 2) the sacrality of a ritual represents the collective accumulation of logical thoughts and religious values, 3) the actions performed in the ritual symbolize the connection between social morals and the understanding of religious values and are not based on pseudotheory or illusions by the ritual performers.
+This is based on the following principles: 1) religious rituals uncommon experiences provide that provide uncommon experiences that encompass moral, social, and philosophical values, 2) the sacrality of a ritual represents the collective accumulation of logical thoughts and religious values, 3) the actions performed in the ritual symbolize the connection between social morals and the understanding of religious values and are not based on pseudo religious values and are not based on pseudotheory or illusions by the ritual performers.
 Consequently, sacrality is regarded as something that must be respected, revered, and not desecrated, based on the moral-social guidelines of a religion followed by its adherents (9).